 344. SUPERVISION OF PHYSICAL EDUCATION.
 Four hours credit.

-Prerequisites, Ed.
-150g, 150h, or permission of instructor.
 Concepts, principles, organization, and techniques of supervision for use by superintendents, supervisors, and teachers in the construction or supervision of a physical education program.

-355. ADVANCED TECHNIQUES AND COMPOSITION FOR CONTEMPORARY DANCE.
-(Summer session only.)
+355. DANCE HISTORY AND PHILOSOPHY.
+(Summer Session only.)
 Four hours credit.